Abdulrahman-mr/Abdulrahman-mr/README.md

 ### I'm Abdulrahman, a young engineer in the field of Electronics.

 - 🔭 I’m currently working on Digital IC design
-- 🌱 I’m learning circuit analysis, Arduino, semiconductors, circuit simulation, and modeling.
+- 🌱 I’m learning circuit analysis and simulation, Arduino, and PCB.
 - 📫 How to reach me: abdulrahman.m.rady@gmail.com